Remote Flow

 • presentation_definition_uri: Not supported.
 String containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object can be retrieved.
 This parameter MUST be present when presentation_definition parameter or a scope value representing a Presentation Definition is not present.

 • client_metadata: A JSON object containing the Relying Party metadata values.
-If the client_metadata parameter is present when client_id_scheme is entity_id, the Wallet Instance MUST consider the client metadata obtained through the OpenID Federation Trust Chain.
+If the client_metadata parameter is present, the Wallet Instance MUST ignore it and consider the client metadata obtained through the OpenID Federation Trust Chain.

 Request URI Endpoint Errors

-When the Relying Party encounters errors while issuing the Request Object from the request_uri endpoint, the following error responses are applicable:
+When the Relying Party encounters errors while issuing the Request Object from the request_uri endpoint, it MUST return an error response with application/json as the content type and MUST include the following parameters:

 The following is an example of an error response from request_uri endpoint: